Certified Lymphedema Therapist

 While she has experience working with clients with a variety of conditions, most recently Sam has been focusing on empowering the lives of people living with cancer, lymphedema and lymphatic disorders.
 Sam began her continuing education in cancer rehabilitation in 2012 and continues to attend regular conferences, courses and certifications to add knowledge, skills and techniques into her hands-on treatments.

-Away from the treatment table, Sam loves to travel the world with her husband, play with her crazy little dog Gus, knit, eat delicious food and search for the next great cup of coffee.
+Away from the treatment table, you'll find Sam traveling the world with her husband, volunteering, playing with her crazy little dog Gus, knitting, crafting, eating delicious food and searching for the next great cup of coffee.